HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 However, using third parties is not without risks and in this chapter we have explored the performance impact of third parties and discussed the potential security and privacy risks of using them on your site.

+There are consequences to needlessly loading up your website with every third-party tool, widget, tracker and whatever else you can think of.
+Site owners have a responsibility to look at the impact of all that third-party content and decide if the functionality is worth that potential impact.

 It's easy to get sucked into the negative however, so to finish off the chapter, I wish to circle back round to the positives.
 There is a reason that third parties are so prevalent and they are (usually!) used out of choice.
 Sharing is what the web is about and so third parties are very much in the spirit of the web.
+It's amazing what functionality we web developers have at our disposal and how easy it is to add them to our sites.
+But hopefully this chapter has opened your eyes a little more to give a little more thought to make sure you fully understand the deal you're making when you do that.